zzysh12345/smol-course/README.md

 - Basic understanding of machine learning and natural language processing.
 - Familiarity with Python, PyTorch, and the `transformers` library.
 - Access to a pre-trained language model and a labeled dataset.

-## How to use this course

-This course is open and peer reviewed.
-To get invovled with the course __open a pull request__ and submit your work for review.
-Here are the steps:

-1. Fork the repo
-2. Read the material, make changes, do the exercises, add your own examples.
-3. Open a PR
-4. Get it reviewed and merged

-This should help you learn and to build a community driven course that is always improving.

 ## Installation